RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 }
 ```

-~> When creating the build Twilio are currently injecting dependencies (at the time of writing it is `twilio`, `fs`, `lodash`, `util` & `xmldom`).
-Please ensure all dependencies (the ones needed for your app and Twilio supplied) are added to your terraform config otherwise differences will exist after applying the changes
+~> When creating the build Twilio are currently injecting dependencies (at the time of writing it is `twilio`, `fs`, `lodash`, `util`, `xmldom` & `@twilio/runtime-handler`).
+If you need custom dependencies please ensure all dependencies (the ones needed for your app and Twilio supplied) are added to your terraform config otherwise the terraform config and state will not match after applying the changes

 ## Argument Reference